Skip to content

 Computer Memory Hierarchy and Characteristics

-A computer is used to store data in memory and we have found that there are a large variety of storage devices available for storing data in the computer system. the primary reason is the cost per byte of storage and access time of the memory. and it also depends that whether storage is volatile or not.
+Computer Memory Hierarchy – A computer is used to store data in memory and we have found that there are a large variety of storage devices available for storing data in the computer system.
+The primary reason is the cost per byte of storage and access time of the memory. and it also depends on whether storage is volatile or not.

 In a computer, the memory system is organized as a hierarchy consisting of a number of levels. at the top of the level, the computer uses cache memory that has high speed, low capacity, and volatile memory. and at the bottom level computer uses the high speed, slow access, and nonvolatile memory to store the data.